-If you intend to keep the tree in a planter or container for 12-18 months only, any tree species can be started in it and then transplanted to its final location.
+If you plan to keep the tree in a container for 12-18 months, any tree species can be planted there and later transplanted to its final location.

 Containers and planters require good soil.
-You cannot use soil from your garden or surrounding landscape, as this is not well-suited for the container, and will not drain well.
+You cannot use soil from your garden or surrounding landscape, as this is not well-suited for the container and will not drain well.
 It is best to use soil-based compost.
-Most trees will thrive in a loam-based compost, or nutrient rich compost.
-These can all be found at nurseries, hardware stories, and garden supply stores.
+Most trees will thrive in a loam-based compost or nutrient-rich compost.
+These can all be found at nurseries, hardware stores, and garden supply stores.

 Prepare your planter by adding a portion of compost to the bottom.
 To avoid the compost from draining, you can use some broken ceramic or terracotta, which will help keep most of the soil intact.
 After placing the soil on the bottom of the planter, measure it with your Bios Urn.
-The Bios Urn should be able to sit comfortably on top of the soil, and close to the surface of the planter.
+The Bios Urn should be able to sit comfortably on top of the soil and close to the planter’s surface.

 Remove the seal from the top capsule and unpack the growth medium.
-Place the seedling gently combining its soil with the growth medium, inside the top capsule.
+Place the seedling gently inside the top capsule, combining its soil with the growth medium.
 We recommend adding additional compost on top of the growth medium.

-Fill in the side gaps of the planter with the remainder of the compost and make sure none of the Bios Urn is exposed, it should all be covered by soil.
+Fill in the side gaps of the planter with the remainder of the compost and ensure none of the Bios Urn is exposed; it should all be covered by soil.

 All living trees will require some amount of TLC.
 Proper sunlight and watering care is an absolute must.
 Some trees are more low-maintenance than others, so we suggest looking into the specific needs of the tree you choose.

-Trees in containers or planters tend to dry out quicker than those growing in the ground, so regular watering is a must for healthy trees.
-The soil should always be moist, but not soaking wet.
-It is also recommended to replace the top layer of soil annually, generally during spring time.
+Trees in containers or planters tend to dry out quicker than those growing in the ground, so regular watering is necessary for healthy trees.
+The soil should always be moist but not soaking wet.
+It is also recommended to replace the top layer of soil annually, generally during springtime.